Bob Gibson: Breakthrough

-1968—Year of the Pitcher
+1968: Year of the Pitcher

 The 1968 season became known as "The Year of the Pitcher", and Gibson was at the forefront of pitching dominance.
 His earned run average was 1.12, a live-ball era record, as well as the major league record in 300 or more innings pitched.
 It was the lowest major league ERA since Dutch Leonard's 0.96 mark 54 years earlier.
+Additionally, Gibson threw 13 shutouts.

-Gibson threw 13 shutouts, three fewer than fellow Nebraskan Grover Alexander's 1916 major league record of 16.
-He won all 12 starts in June and July, pitching a complete game every time, (eight of which were shutouts), and allowed only six earned runs in 108 innings pitched (a 0.50 ERA).
-Gibson pitched 47 consecutive scoreless innings during this stretch, at the time the third-longest scoreless streak in major league history.
-He also struck out 91 batters, and he won two-consecutive NL Player of the Month awards.
+Gibson won all 12 starts in June and July, pitching a complete game every time, (eight of which were shutouts), and allowed only six earned runs in 108 innings pitched (a 0.50 ERA).
+Gibson pitched 47 consecutive scoreless innings during this stretch, at the time the fourth-longest scoreless streak in major league history.
+He also struck out 91 batters, and he won two consecutive NL Player of the Month awards.
 Gibson finished the season with 28 complete games out of 34 games started.
 Of the games he didn't complete, he was pinch-hit for, meaning Gibson was not removed from the mound for another pitcher for the entire season.
-He also only conceded a total of 38 earned runs.